kanatohodets/riak_core_workshop_euc2016/6_chat/README.md

       further messages in this room. if you like, add a "* user foo has joined <room>" message
 * `zap_core_service:say(channel, msg)` / `ZapCore.Service.say(room, msg)`
     * broadcast message to all clients subscribed to a given room

+See git tag chat-starting-point if you'd like a reference.

 ## Consider: